TheMushrr00m/ElixirGhost/talk.md

 - Loops

 Immutability can be great, but it has some profound implications on the way we program.
 Let's take a look at one example.
+From discussions with Elixir users, and reading the getting started guide [15] and some articles [4, 9, 9b], I gathered that recursion was important and assumed that there were no loops in Elixir.

 ```ruby
 (1..100).each do |i|